chanzuckerberg/shasta/CONTRIBUTING.md

 Contributions of code, ideas, computational experiments, or documentation are welcome.
-To contribute, please use the standard GitHub Pull Request process.
+To contribute, please use the standard GitHub Pull Request process and take into consideration the suggestions below.

-If you contribute C++ code, please:
+#### Contributing C++ code

 * Add at least a minimal amount of comments to explain or clarify what the code does.